ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 - Double-hashing does not exclude adding additional context via comments or hints
 - The presence of a single double-hashed block item makes necessary that the implementation hashes every CID and CID+path that needs to be checked, which has a performance impact.
 - In general, it is good that users can inspect the nature of the content blocked if they wish to, so we recommend not using double-hashing by default as it helps transparency (i.e. blocking due to copyright claims).

+## Implementations

+- [NoPFS](https://github.com/ipfs-shipyard/nopfs): An implementation of IPIP-383 which add supports for content blocking to the go-ipfs stack and particularly to Kubo.

 ## Copyright